NCPS | NCPS Complaints & Concerns Procedure

 i.
 Adjunctive Therapies.
 This is where the complaint is about a member, but there was no element of counselling, psychotherapy or one of the therapies we register in your experience as a client.
 For example, if you went to see a member for aromatherapy treatment, we could not hear your complaint about the quality of that treatment.
 If, however, your client sessions involved both aromatherapy and counselling, we could.
 The only exception to this rule would be if the member’s aromatherapy work would ‘bring the profession into disrepute.’
 For example, if you saw them for pure aromatherapy work but they crossed significant professional boundaries.
 We would normally expect under such circumstances for your primary complaint to be to the professional association for the treatment you received.

 iii.
 Financial Disputes and Debts.
 Whereas we may be able to act as an informal ‘go-between’ if you feel, for example, that you deserve a refund for poor services from one of our members, and are happy to discuss that with them, we are not able to hear complaints relating to financial matters, disputes or debts.
 Our complaints process can’t rule, for example, that you should get a refund.
-Our Professional Conduct Officer can discuss other approaches you could take.
+Our Professional Conduct Manager can discuss other approaches you could take.

 iv.
 Disputes between therapists.
 Our process is not designed to deal with disputes between therapists; for example, an argument over how another therapist is running their practice.
 The exception to this is where, as another therapist, you have evidence of client harm.